-After the Meetings
+After the Visit

-Within four weeks of the conclusion of the meetings, the internal reviewers are asked to provide a written assessment and set of recommendations for the unit to improve and to either develop or achieve its strategic goals.
+Within four weeks of the conclusion of the campus visit, the external reviewer(s) are asked to provide a written assessment and set of recommendations for the unit to improve and to either develop or achieve its strategic goals.
 The report draws from the self-study materials provided by the unit, as well as information gained from meetings with unit members and various stakeholders on campus.
-The next section provides guidance to the review team in preparing their report.
+This section is intended to provide guidance to the external review team in preparing their report.

-Internal Reviewer Report
+External Reviewer Report

-The internal reviewer report should be a succinct evaluative document of about 6-10 pages.
-The university is especially interested in reviewer perspectives on the main elements of the self-study (undergraduate and graduate student success; teaching support and excellence; research, scholarship and creative practice; and service).
+The external reviewer report should be a succinct evaluative document of about 6-10 pages.
+The university is especially interested in external reviewer perspectives on the main elements of the self-study (undergraduate and graduate student success; teaching support and excellence; research, scholarship and creative practice; and service).
 Although there is not a prescribed format, the report should include the following:

 - 1. Executive summary of the report. - 2.
 An overall assessment of the unit and discussion of the findings. - 3.
-Response to key issues raised in the self-study or questions raised in site visit meetings.

-- 4. Recommendations to maintain or improve the unit's standing or performance over the next 3-5 years. - 5.
+Response to key issues raised in the self-study or questions raised in site visit meetings. - 4.
+Recommendations to maintain or improve the unit's standing or performance over the next 3-5 years. - 5.
 Summary list of the recommendations at the end of the report.